Want to learn data science? Here’s the internet’s best curriculum

 In a previous post, I announced Not a Real Data Science Degree, a community of learners following a curated curriculum made up of the internet’s best resources.
 I believe it’s the best bang-for-your-buck method for learning data skills in the digital era of education.

-In this post, I list the courses, books, and other resources included in the 2021 version of the curriculum, plus the rationale behind those picks.
+In this post, I list the courses, books, and other resources included in my latest version of the curriculum, plus the rationale behind those picks.
 Here’s what you’ll read:

 - Curriculum overview